jgaa/logfault/README.md

 *Logfault* can write log-events to traditional log-files, but it's also capable of using the native logging facility for the target platform for the target application.
 That meas that you can write your C++ library, and then let the consumer of the library configure logging for the platform they build it for.

 **Why not just use Boost.Log**?
 First of all - I don't like it.
-I find it over-engendered.
+I find it over-engineered.
 It don't flush the log automatically.
 And - more importantly - a lot of projects don't use the boost library.
 It's a pain to use with Android NDK or IOS - and it's time-consuming to compile and include it in projects even on Windows.

 For example - I currently develop a general C++ library under Linux, with few dependencies and no use of boost.
 It use CMake, and when I build it for testing, I log to std::clog, and inspect the logs in *kdevelop*.
 The library is used by apps for IOS and Android.
+Adding a dependency to Boost just to get the Boost.Log library may be more work than it's worth.

 # Logging